DataDog/integrations-core/dcgm/README.md

 ### Adjusting Monitors

 The monitors that come with this integration out of the box have some common-sense default values for their alert thresholds.
 For instance, the GPU temperature was determined based on [acceptable range for industrial devices][13].
-However we recommend you check to make sure these values fit your particular needs.
+However we recommend you check to make sure these values suit your particular needs.

 ## Data Collected